 Step 4: Balance the work!

-Sometimes while planning sprints, teams assign more work to specific people without realising and you end up with an overworked colleague.
-To prevent this, Freshrelease can also show you the remaining capacity for each person in the sprint.
+Sometimes while planning sprints, teams assign more work to specific people without realizing and you end up with an overworked colleague.
+To prevent this, we can also show you the remaining capacity for each person in the sprint.

 You can see that Vishal has been assigned more work than the number of days he is available for.
 If you don't re-assign some of Vishal's items, it could very well be a bad sprint for him.
 To re-assign some of his work, click on his profile to quickly pull up his items in this sprint.